A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Conclusion

 \section{Conclusion}

 In industrial anomaly detection, the primary concerns in real-world applications include two aspects: model efficiency and mobile-friendliness.
 In this paper, we propose a novel framework called SAM-guided Two-stream Lightweight Model for unsupervised anomaly detection tasks, tailored to meet the demands of real-world industrial applications while capitalizing on the strong generalization ability of SAM.
 Our STLM effectively distills distinct knowledge from SAM into the Two-stream Lightweight Model (TLM), assigning different tasks to each stream.
 To be specific, one stream focuses on generating discriminative and generalized feature representations in both normal and anomalous locations, while the other stream reconstructs features without anomalies.
 Last, we employ a shared mask decoder and a feature aggregation module to generate anomaly maps.
 By the design of our Two-stream Lightweight Model, shared mask decoder and lightweight feature aggregation module, the calculation and the number of parameters of the networks can be significantly reduced and the inference speed can naturally be improved without noticeable accuracy loss.
-Experiments on the renowned dataset MVTec AD and two more difficult benchmarks VisA and DAGM demonstrate that our method achieves competitive results on anomaly detection tasks.
+Experiments on the renowned four datasets demonstrate that our method achieves competitive results on anomaly detection tasks.
 Furthermore, it exhibits model efficiency and mobile-friendliness compared to state-of-the-art methods.